okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 Adds a new Okta Org2Org application to your organization

 > **Note:** You can't send this request to Okta Developer-Edition orgs because the Org2Org app integration isn't available in developer orgs.
+If you need to test this feature in your Developer-Edition org, contact your Okta account team.

 ##### Settings